Nike-Inc/spark-expectations/docs/examples.md

 2. The `user_config.secret_type` used to define type of secret store and takes two values (`databricks`, `cererus`) by default will be `databricks`
 3. The `user_config.cbs_url` used to pass cerberus url
 4. The `user_config.cbs_sdb_path` captures cerberus secure data store path
-5. The `user_config.cbs_kafka_server_url` captures path where kafka/nsp url stored in the cerberus sdb
+5. The `user_config.cbs_kafka_server_url` captures path where kafka url stored in the cerberus sdb
-6. The ` user_config.cbs_secret_token_url` captures path where kafka/nsp authentication app stored in the cerberus sdb
+6. The ` user_config.cbs_secret_token_url` captures path where kafka authentication app stored in the cerberus sdb
-7. The `user_config.cbs_secret_app_name` captures path where kafka/nsp authentication app name stored in the cerberus sdb
+7. The `user_config.cbs_secret_app_name` captures path where kafka authentication app name stored in the cerberus sdb
-8. The `user_config.cbs_secret_token` captures path where kafka/nsp authentication app name secret token stored in the cerberus sdb
+8. The `user_config.cbs_secret_token` captures path where kafka authentication app name secret token stored in the cerberus sdb
-9. The `user_config.cbs_topic_name`  captures path where kafka/nsp topic name stored in the cerberus sdb
+9. The `user_config.cbs_topic_name`  captures path where kafka topic name stored in the cerberus sdb

 ```python
 from spark_expectations.core.expectations import SparkExpectations